martentyrk/enhancing_ct_low_adoption/readme.md

 # Protect Your Score: Contact Tracing With Differential Privacy Guarantees

-This repo contains accompanying code for the anonymous submission
+This repo contains accompanying code for the anonymous submission titled "Protect Your Score"

 ## Typical usage